-Canadian Federal Agencies Roles and Responsibilities Immediate Notice / Verbal Report Transportation Safety Board of Canada (TSB) SB operates a 24/7 emergency hotline.
-They investigate and provide upport to partner agencies such as CER and Transport Canada during air, narine, pipeline, and rail transportation incidents.
-Call the TSB reporting hotline as soon as possible after discovery of a reportable occurrence.
-Follow the steps indicated in Section CER Immediate Notice / Verbal Report .
-Information must be entered in the OERS as well as by telephone.
-Information required by the TSB is separately identified in the OERS.
-It is the responsibility of the company to ensure the information required by the TSB is entered into OERS in accordance with their 30-day timeline.
-OERS will automatically forward this information to the TSB within the timeline.
-Provide the remaind as soon as it become mergency Response Assistance Canada (ERAC) embina has registered Emergency Response Assistance Plans (ERAPs) with RAC which provides first response to road, rail, and stationary tank icidents involving flammable gases, or for rail incidents involving ammable liquids (>450L). ransport Canada CANUTEC In the event of an emergency involving dangerous goods, call CANUTEC at 1-888-CAN-UTEC (226-883 2), 613-996-6666 or 666 ANUTEC is the Canadian Transport Emergency Centre operated by the ransportation of Dangerous Goods (TDG) Directorate of Transport Canada he Directorate's overall mandate is to promote public safety in the ransportation of dangerous goods by all modes.
-ANUTEC staff do not go to the site of an incident, however, should on-site ssistance be required, CANUTEC can assist in the activation of industry mergency response plans.
-CANUTEC may also provide communication nks with the appropriate industry, government or medical specialists.
-A person sustaining injuries that required immediate medical treatment; An evacuation of people or their shelter in place; The closure of a facility used in loading or unloading of dangerous goods; esponders are encouraged to review the Emergency Response Contact local authorities / emergency services if the release or anticipated release of the dangerous go Class Description Packing Group or Category Quarticle uidebook 2016 (available online). quantity quantity quantity or 30 kg 5 Oxidizing substances; organic peroxides A or B Any quantity 6 Poisonous (toxic) and infectious substances el of ionizing radiation gre e "Packing and Transport 8 Corrosives dangerous to life, health, property or the environment packing group or 30 kg 9 Miscellaneous products, substances or organisms II or II l, or without 30 L ng group including details to include hin 30 days after the day o inder of the information required by the TSB through the OERS mes available and no later than 30 days after the occurrence.
+Canadian Federal Ager ncies Roles and Responsibilities Immediate Notice / Verbal Re port Transportation Safety Board of Canada (TSB) TSB operates a 24/7 emergency hotline.
+They investigate and provide support to partner agencies such as CER and Transport Canada during air, marine, pipeline, and rail transportation incidents.
+Call the the step the OEF Informa compar 30-day ered in as soon he th their e the remaind n as it become Emergency Response Assistance Canada (ERAC) Pembina has registered Emergency Response Assistance Plans (ERAPs) with ERAC which provides first response to road, rail, and stationary tank incidents involving flammable gases, or for rail incidents involving flammable liquids (>450L).
+Transport Canada CANUTEC In the e vent of an emergency involving dangerous goods, call CAN IUTEC at 1-888-CAN-UTEC ( 226-8832), 61 3-996- -6666 or 666 CANUTEC is the Canadian Transport Emergency Centre operated by the Transportation of Dangerous Goods (TDG) Directorate of Transport Canada.
+The Directorate's overall mandate is to promote public safety in the transportation of dangerous goods by all modes.
+CANUTEC staff do not go to the site of an incident, however, should on-site assistance be required, CANUTEC can assist in the activation of industry emergency response plans.
+CANUTEC may also provide communication links with the appropriate industry, government or medical specialists.
+T • T • A • T • T • T • T TDG regulations require that CANUTEC be contacted in the he death of a person; person sustaining injuries that required immediate medica n evacuation of people or their shelter in place; he closure of a facility used in loading or unloading of dange he closure of a road, a main railway or a main waterway; he means of containment has been damaged to the extent he centre sill or stub of a tank car is broken or there is a cra local authorities / emergency services if the release or anti l treatment; erous goods; that its integrity is compron ck in the metal equal to or g nised, or; greater than 15 cm Responders are encouraged to review the Emergency Response Class Description Packing Group or Quantity Guidebook 2016 (available online).
+1 Explosives Category Any quantity 2 Gases: Compressed, deeply refrigerated, liquefied or Not applicable Any quantity dissolved under pressure 3 Flammable and combustible liquids l or ll Any quantity 4 Flammable solids 30 L or 30 kg 5 Oxidizing substances; organic peroxides Poisonous (toxic) and infectious substances A or B Any quantity 7 Nuclear substances that are radioactive Not applicable A level of ionizing of the "Packing a 8 Corrosives 9 Miscellaneous products, substances or organisms dangerous to life, health, property or the environment when handled II or III, or without packing group 30 L or 30 kg A follow Part 8 of the TDG Reporting Requirements for further info y-up report in writing is required to be submitted to the Mir her information, including details to include in the report, re nister within 30 days after th ne day on which the inder of the information required by the TSB through the OERS mes available and no later than 30 days after the occurrence.